JyotirmayeeDash/my-wallet/README.md

 # my-wallet

 Wallet supporting features like adding money, transferring money, view transaction status etc.

 ## Software Versions

-The code has been tested to be working with following versions.
+The code has been tested to be working with following versions:
-JDK 1.8
+- JDK 1.8
-Maven 3
+- Maven 3

 Building the application :
  mvn clean install